 Can you tell that food makes me happy?

-Now I will tell you, that you can fell free to make this with any kind of sausage that you like.
-If turkey is not your thing, pork it up homegirl.
+Now I will tell you, that you can feel free to make this with any kind of sausage that you like.
+If turkey is not your thing, pork it up, homegirl.
 Do what makes your tummy and taste buds happy.
 But the turkey version BANGS over here, so feel free to make it that way too!
 I approve…

 - 1 tablespoon olive oil